‘Dancing With The Stars’ James Van Der Beek Shares Heartbreak And Pregnancy Joy In Surprise Show Announcement

 #SneakPreview of tomorrow’s Quick Step from today’s rehearsal.
 It’s the dance equivalent of a pixie stick.
 Super happy fun time.
 That’s sounds like a euphemism.
 It’s not.
 I swear.
 I’ll stop typing now.
 Voting happens during a 2-hour window tomorrow from 8/7c-10/7c.
 During that window, text JAMES to 21523 ten times or click link in bio. @theemmaslater

-James regularly shares photos of life in the Van Der Beek household, a busy but happy place where the kids are the center of a family created by James and Kimberly.
+James regularly shares photos of life in the Van Der Beek household, a busy but happy place where the kids are the center of the family.

 View this post on Instagram